Internet-Innovations-Foundation/SmartProxy/README.md

 ## Configuration

-To enable proxy support in your application, you can either use the default *OutlineProxy* settings or configure it with custom parameters.
+To enable proxy support in your application, you can use one of the following configuration options:
-You can view the settings for the default connection strategy [here](https://github.com/Internet-Innovations-Foundation/SmartProxy/blob/main/smart_proxy/src/main/java/org/iif/smart_proxy/utils/OutlideDefaultConfig.kt).
-You can learn more about configuring Outline SDK [here](https://github.com/Jigsaw-Code/outline-sdk/tree/main/x/mobileproxy#configure-and-run-the-local-proxy-forwarder).

-You can use two types of connections: Smart and Default.
-The Smart mode provides more flexible configuration cycling to bypass blocking.
-Below is a code example showing how to create either *SmartOutlineProxyImpl* or *DefaultOutlineProxyImpl*.
+1. ***Outline Smart Proxy*** – To use this, create a SmartOutlineConfigImpl by specifying the target media host for which the bypass strategy should be applied, and then pass this configuration to SmartOutlineProxyImpl.
+Below is a code example demonstrating how to create a SmartOutlineProxyImpl:

 ```kotlin
 fun getSmartProxy(): AppProxy {